-Check the conditions with your municipality
+Check the regulations with your municipality

 You can usually start a business from home if you practice a regulated profession.
 Examples of regulated professions are: architect, attorney, general practitioner, artist, or accountant.
-The conditions for starting a business from home differ per municipality.
+The regulations for starting a business from home differ per municipality.
 But in general, the rules are: